Study: Average Engagement Ring Cost

 Check out our detailed guide on how to buy an engagement ring online.

 Some women love surprises.
 Others hate them.
-It seems like more women prefer not to be surprised, though.
+More women prefer not to be surprised, though.

 About 56% of couples discussed or chose the ring together, while 9.4% even bought the engagement ring together.
-Only 35% of men bought the ring completely on his own as a surprise.
+Only 35% of men bought the ring completely on their own as a surprise.

 Women prefer to spend more time engaged.
 Maybe it's to plan their dream wedding.
-Maybe they just want to enjoy the time together without the pressure of marriage.
-42% of women prefer to remain engaged for 12-18 months before their big day.
+Maybe they just want to enjoy time together without the pressure of marriage.
+Forty-two percent of women prefer to remain engaged for 12-18 months before their big day.

 Wedding Ring Costs